-When preparing to deal with an addiction issue, many people focus on the mental health services they’ll receive.
-They might ask about the therapy techniques the mental health practitioners might use, for example, or they might ask for information about the types of medications facilities do or do not use to help clients deal with the emotional changes wrought by addiction.
+One way to supplement recovery is through exercise.
 While it’s true that mental health services have an important role to play in the recovery process, exercise might also play a key role in recovery for some people.
 In fact, exercise could be an important intervention that provides people with benefits they may not experience in any other way.

-Regular exercise is one of the best ways to restore body to a strong, healthy state, and some people in recovery desperately need help in order to improve the way their bodies function.
-For example, people who abuse alcohol may take in hundreds of extra calories with each drink they take, and a study in the journal Archives of General Psychiatry suggests that people with a family history of alcoholism have 49 percent higher odds of developing obesity when compared to those who don’t have a familial history of alcoholism.
-Adding extra calories to a body genetically predisposed to obesity could mean catastrophe for physical health.
+Regular exercise is one of the best ways to restore body to a strong, healthy state, and some people in recovery desperately need help to improve the way their bodies function.
+For example, people who abuse alcohol may take in hundreds of extra calories with each drink they take.
+A study in the journal Archives of General Psychiatry suggests that people with a family history of alcoholism have 49 percent higher odds of developing obesity when compared to those who don’t have a familial history of alcoholism.1 Adding extra calories to a body genetically predisposed to obesity could mean catastrophe for physical health.
 Being obese can put huge strains on the heart, muscles and joints, and exercise can help that weight to disappear.

 While obesity can be a challenge for some people in recovery, there are others who have much more intense hurdles to overcome.
 For example, people who abuse drugs like crystal meth may be in poor health due to poor nutrition.
 Instead of eating and building strong bones and muscle, they may have pumped their bodies up with drugs, and they may simply be weak as a result.
 Since working out boosts blood circulation, stimulates the heart and lungs, and builds endurance, exercise could be helpful for them as well.